“Unless you people see signs and wonders,” Jesus told him, “you will never believe.” John 4:48

 Instant miracles in themselves are not negative but it becomes an issue if that is the only thing we desire to see.
 If we observe a great number of pastors concentrating on conducting miracles than on teaching the congregation then we, Christians, are to be blamed.

 As a pastor, you need to ask yourself why you are focusing on performing miracles.
 Is it the church pushing you to display those powers or you are following the dictates of the Holy Spirit?
 Do not let your desire to get famous and trend on social media push you into doing ‘wondrous’ things.

 While you are going about your work as a man or woman of God, remember that while Jesus was expanding his ministry, the people demanded more miracles from him (John 6:30).
 A number of them refused to believe him even when he performed those miracles (Matthew 13:54-58) and others who believed through the miracles had a temporal faith (John 6:26).

 Miracles alone are not enough.
-There has been several examples of people who have been healed by men of God and after a while, whatever disease they were healed of attacked them again.
+There have been several examples of people who have been healed by men of God and after a while, whatever disease they were healed of attacked them again.
 This happened because the people who got healed did not know how to remain in good health.

 Teach the congregation about the power of God and how they, members of the congregation can chase demons without spoiling the sleep of preachers.
-Let them know that their lives and their walk with Christ goes further than seeing miracles.
+Let them know that their lives and their walk with Christ go further than seeing miracles.